Roland System 100m

 The System 700 main console is a cross between an ARP 2600 and the Moog Modular Systems, although Roland added many of their own ideas.
 I guess they benefited from seeing what had worked in the past and been able to consider what else might work in the future.
 The 700 included five additional blocks (including a distinctive sequencer) that cemented its place in iconic synth history.

-Three years later came the System 100m which was somewhat of a cutdown, affordable version of the earlier 700.
-In some ways, 1979 seems surprisingly late to be releasing a new analogue modular synthesizer when poly synths, drum machines, sampling and digital tech was coming fast (which Roland were also a big part of), but obviously it was the right choice because they kept making it for five years.
+In late 1978 came the System 100m which was somewhat of a cutdown, affordable version of the earlier 700.
+In some ways, 1978 seems surprisingly late to be releasing a new analogue modular synthesizer when poly synths, drum machines, sampling and digital tech was coming fast (which Roland were also a big part of), but obviously it was the right choice because they kept making it until late 1983.
 I'm glad they did because it's one of my favourite synths ever.

 As with the System 700 above, here's some videos of the System 100m in action.